 3. Submit a reading fee of $25.00 made payable to Cherry Castle Publishing.
-(No checks will be accepted.)
+(Cashier's Checks or Money Orders are fine.
+No personal checks will be accepted.)

-Electronic payments for manuscript submissions should be made via our link which will be made available for the reading period.
+4. Electronic payments for manuscript submissions should be made via our link to the right.

 No guarantees are extended by Cherry Castle Publishing that submitted manuscripts will be accepted, although they will be read with great care and respect to honor all writers who honor us by sharing their work.

 Mail manuscripts to: